Music Maker and the Cursed Opacity

 As listeners of music, we have truly been spoiled in recent years.
 Music streaming platforms make it easy to listen to a huge selection of music, regardless of location, and sometimes for free.
 We enjoy these benefits every single day.
 However, the most important part of the equation has been forgotten about almost entirely: the music makers.
 Although music is being produced and distributed digitally, compensation is still being paid through slow and outdated methods.

 Music makers should be able to make a living from their music.
 At worst, being compensated for your work may take years.
 When your livelihood is composed of one-time payments and royalties that are paid gradually in small instalments, you must be careful to seize every single opportunity.
-This is what Imogen Heap’s Fair data economy The part of the economy that focuses on creating services and data-based products in an ethical manner.
-Fairness means that the rights of individuals are protected and the needs of all stakeholders are taken into account in a data economy. solution, the Mycelia ecosystem, is designed for.
+This is what Imogen Heap’s fair data economy solution, the Mycelia ecosystem, is designed for.

 “Most importantly, the profile of the music maker is built using data collected from proper sources and is truthful, up to date and formed with the individual’s consent.”